embedly/embedly-docs/extract/api/index.rst

 Extract - API
 =============
-``Extract`` offers a REST API endpoint: :doc:`Article <endpoints/1/article>`, that takes in a URL and passes back extracted text, keywords, and topics data.
+``Extract`` offers a :doc:`REST API endpoint <endpoints/1/extract>`, that takes in a URL and passes back article text, keywords, and topics data.

 The Endpoint accepts a set of :doc:`arguments`.

-Article
+Extract
 -------
-The Article endpoint was built to allow users to retrieve more information about articles and blog posts, this includes full text, images, related articles, keywords, and topics.
+The Extract endpoint was built to allow users to retrieve more information about articles and blog posts, this includes full text, images, related articles, keywords, and topics.

-|more| Check out the :doc:`endpoints/1/article`
+|more| Check out the :doc:`endpoints/1/extract`

 Arguments
 ---------